gouniverse/router/README.md

 - Middlewares are defined for each route explicitly.

+- List routes in table format, with path, name and middlewares applicable

 - Easy to test.

-- Lightweight

-- Fast

-- List and Preview at a glance
+By returning a string, routes are easy to test on their own by calling them directly.

+- Lightweight, should not add extra fluff

+- Fast, should not slow down the application unnecessarily

 ## Installation